thiswillbeyourgithub/wdoc/examples/NtfySummarizer/README.md

 # NtfySummarizer

-NtfySummarizer is a tool that uses ntfy.sh to receive URLs, generate summaries of web content, and send the summaries back via ntfy.sh notifications.
+NtfySummarizer is a tool that uses [ntfy.sh](ntfy.sh) and [WDoc](https://github.com/thiswillbeyourgithub/WDoc) to receive URLs, generate summaries of web content, and send the summaries back via ntfy.sh notifications.
+You can use it for example to get the summary of a webpage or youtube videos directly on your phone.

 ## Overview